Amazon SageMaker Pricing: Options, Examples, and 7 Ways to Cut Costs

 5. Regularly Monitor Usage and Spending

-Cost visibility is essential for avoiding unexpected charges.
-AWS provides tools like Cost Explorer, Budgets, and the SageMaker-specific usage dashboard to track resource consumption across training, inference, and data processing jobs.
-Setting up automated reports helps teams identify which workloads drive the majority of costs.
+Cost visibility is essential.
+AWS provides Cost Explorer, Budgets, and CloudWatch metrics to track resource consumption across training, inference, and data processing jobs.
+For SageMaker specifically, monitor endpoint invocation counts against inference costs to identify underutilized or oversized endpoints.

 6. Analyze and Leverage Savings Plans